VaclavMacha/AccuracyAtTopDeepTopPush_experiments_old.jl/README.md

 # AccuracyAtTop_DeepTopPush

 This repository is a complementary material to our paper *DeepTopPush: Simple and Scalable Method for Accuracy at the Top*.
-This paper was submitted to the [Thirty-fifth Conference on Neural Information Processing Systems NeurIPS 2021](https://nips.cc/).
+This paper was submitted to the [36th AAAI Conference on Artificial Intelligence 2022](https://aaai.org/Conferences/AAAI-22/).

 # Running the codes